History buff itinerary header

 by Rebecca Hitt

-So you’re a history buff, huh?
-And you must be pretty smart too, if you're coming to visit Huntsville.
-You are in for a rare, historical, delectable treat, my historian friend.
-During your weekend excursions, you are going to explore over 200 years worth of Huntsville sagas, spanning from yesteryear before Alabama was a state and ending in the uncharted terrain of history yet to made in man’s quest to conquer the stars.
-Are you ready for an adventure?
-Are you ready to unlock the secrets of the past?
-I think you are… Let’s begin.
+So, you’re a history enthusiast, huh?
+And you must be quite clever too, if you're visiting Huntsville.
+Get ready for a rare, historical, and delicious journey, my fellow historian.
+During your weekend adventure, you'll delve into over 200 years of Huntsville stories, from the days before Alabama became a state to the uncharted future of space exploration.
+Are you prepared for an adventure?
+Ready to uncover the secrets of the past?
+I believe you are… Let’s get started.

 Day 1